ibm-cloud-docs/containers/storage-cos-install-addon.md

     ```
     {: screen}

-1. Recreate your secret with the bucket name included.
+1. Re-create your secret with the bucket name included.
     ```yaml
     apiVersion: v1
     kind: Secret